subutai-io/documentation/user/pages/03.software-components/chapter.md

 ---
-title: Using Components
+title: Using Companion Software
 taxonomy:
     category:
         - docs
 child_type: docs
 ---

-# Using the Software Components
+# Using Companion Software

-The following components are designed primarily for peer owners, administrators, or operators, to facilitate management and monitoring of peers, environments, and containers:
+The following companion software are designed primarily for peer owners, administrators, or operators, to facilitate management and monitoring of peers, environments, and containers:

 ### E2E Plugin